Hiring Process - Step by Step

 We like to talk about tech, so please let us know:

-Oh yeah, we would like to hear how you work in teams and how you organize your work.
+Oh yeah, we would like to hear how you work in teams and how you organise your work.
 Do you work in agile or some other framework?

-At the end we will talk about what motivates you as well as what your expect from this position, present you with opportunities in Infobip and answer any question you might have.
-And yes, we will talk about expectations on salary and benefits and tell you where it fits for us.
+At the end, we will talk about what motivates you as well as what you expect from this position, present you with opportunities in Infobip and answer any questions you might have.
+And yes, we will discuss expectations regarding salary and benefits, and let you know where it fits for us.

-We will give you a call with our feedback and arrange the next step within 1-2 days.
-If we decide not to proceed with the application we will contact you to explain why.
+We will call you with our feedback and arrange the next step within 1-2 business days.
+If we decide not to proceed with your application, we will follow up with feedback.

-If possible, we would like you to join us at one of our offices to meet you.
-You might need to bring your laptop with installed IDE with you, but the Talent Acquisition Specialist will confirm this prior to the interview.
-If we are also doing this interview online, you will get the interview invite via email and link for Microsoft Team once again.
+If possible, we would like to invite you to visit one of our offices to meet with you.
+You may need to bring your laptop with an installed IDE, but the Talent Acquisition Specialist will confirm this prior to the interview.
+If we are conducting this interview online, you will receive the interview invitation via email and a link to Microsoft Teams again.

-To prepare, refresh your knowledge and think about the technologies that you use everyday and basic concepts around them.
+To prepare, refresh your knowledge and consider the technologies you use daily, as well as the fundamental concepts surrounding them.
 And relax, we will probably drink coffee or tea during the interview.

 We'll talk mostly about tech

-After you give us a short introduction about your experience we will go a bit more in depth about the technologies you are using and how well you know them.
+After you provide a brief introduction about your experience, we will delve a bit more into the technologies you are using and how well you are familiar with them.
 We promise not to ask random questions and definitions that you may need to know for some of your college exams.
-We focus what is relevant for our everyday work and your understanding how to solve some problems using technology.
-This is an opportunity for you to get to know us a bit better and we always say it is not interrogation but a conversation, so please feel free to ask the questions along the way.
+We focus on what is relevant for our everyday work and your understanding of how to solve some problems using technology.
+This is an opportunity for you to get to know us a bit better.
+We always say it is not an interrogation, but a conversation, so please feel free to ask questions along the way.

-You may have noticed that we mentioned something about IDE, so yes, there is going to be some coding practice or algorithm challenge that may differ depending on the tech stack and position.
-You will get all the information from our Talent Acquisition prior the interview to prepare and avoid any stress..
-We would like to use this opportunity for you to meet the rest of the team and to ask any question about us and our way of work.
+You may have noticed that we mentioned something about an IDE; yes, there will be some coding practice or algorithm challenges that may differ depending on the tech stack and position.
+You will receive all the necessary information from our Talent Acquisition team prior to the interview to prepare and avoid any stress.
+We would like to take this opportunity for you to meet the rest of the team and ask any questions you may have about us and our way of working.

 No waiting: Feedback right during the interview

-We will give you direct feedback during the interview and if we decide to proceed organize the final step.
+We will give you direct feedback during the interview, and if we decide to proceed, we will organise the final step.

-• You will talk to an Engineering Manager and Talent Acquisition Specialist
+You will talk to an Engineering Manager, an HR/POP representative and a Bar Raiser

 We actually don't want you to prepare for this final step in any specific way.
 We might meet live or online.
 Our Talent Acquisition Specialist will provide you with additional information.